ubaig517/unit-pp-project-slack/READMES/unit-5-online-chatroom.md

 1. Update your calendar from the previous challenge to include data from the AJAX request.

+1. Some boilerplate code is in there to get you started/ refactor your old solution into a more object Oriented Approach

 ###Online-Chatroom
 1. Create an area where chat messages can be displayed.